Okay, enough with the doom and gloom. Let’s just say that most expert traders keep a trading journal and review their

 - Keeping progress of your goals you’ve set in your Trading Plan

 - Clarifying your weaknesses and strengths in your ability to perform and handle the pressure

 - Providing a way to self-coach and improve on your own

-That last bullet point is probably the most crucial as most every new visitor that comes through BabyPips.com doesn’t walk down the path of your average Wall Street trader.
+That last bullet point is probably the most crucial as almost every new visitor that comes through BabyPips.com doesn’t walk down the path of your average Wall Street trader.

 Not everyone gets their Master’s degree or Ph.D. in mathematics, computer science, financial engineering, or whatever, then moves on to a big financial institution or a proprietary trading firm.